-The advent of Small Modular Reactors is changing this.
 The benefits of SMRs are:

-- Safety: Facility protection systems, including barriers that can withstand design basis aircraft crash scenarios and other specific threats, are part of the engineering process being applied to new SMR design. - Modularity: the ability to be able to put major components of the reactor together in a factory, requiring limited onsite preparation - Cheaper: Reduced capital investment due to the lower plant capital cost, mainly associated with modularity. - Location: SMRs can provide power for applications where large plants are not needed or sites lack the infrastructure to support a large unit, creating far better site flexibility. - Efficiency: SMRs can be coupled with other renewable energies or fossil fuels to leverage resources and produce higher efficiencies and multiple energy end-products while increasing grid stability and security. - Economic: deployment of a 100 MW SMR could create 7,000 jobs and generate more than \$1 billion in sales.
+- Safety: Facility protection systems, including barriers that can withstand design basis aircraft crash scenarios and other specific threats, are part of the engineering process being applied to new SMR design. - Modularity: the ability to be able to put major components of the reactor together in a factory, requiring limited onsite preparation - Cheaper: Reduced capital investment due to the lower plant capital cost, mainly associated with modularity.

+- Location: SMRs can provide power for applications where large plants are not needed or sites lack the infrastructure to support a large unit, creating far better site flexibility. - Efficiency: SMRs can be coupled with other renewable energies or fossil fuels to leverage resources and produce higher efficiencies and multiple energy end-products while increasing grid stability and security. - Economic: deployment of a 100 MW SMR could create 7,000 jobs and generate more than \$1 billion in sales.